fcracker79/accrocchio/README.md

 AClassThatSmells()
-accrocchio.how_many()     # here we have 2, as you have created an instance of a smelly class a_function_that_smells() accrocchio.how_many()     # here we have 3, as you have created an instance of a smelly class
+accrocchio.how_many()     # here we have 2, as you have created an instance of a smelly class a_function_that_smells() accrocchio.how_many()     # here we have 3, as you have invoked a smelly function

 accrocchio.reset()
 accrocchio.how_many()     # here we have 0